beaurancourt/blog/markdown/rewriting-isfjall.md

 So, let's go with October 1st. *What year is it?*

 This is actually difficult too.
-HoJ doesn't mention anything about the nordlond calendar, but Forest's End gives us the following timeline.
+HoJ doesn't mention anything about the Nordlond calendar, but Forest's End gives us the following timeline.

 | Year  | Event                       |